saneku/Plume-traj/plume_backtraj.md

    - a **count** of `1`, and
    - a **mass weight** inherited from its source column cell (`column value × cell area / n_vert`).
 4. Mass correction (optional):
-   - If `--so2-efolding-days` is set, the mass of each parcel is increased backward in time based on its age to account for chemical decay.
+   - If `--efolding-days` is set, the mass of each parcel is increased backward in time based on its age to account for chemical decay.
    - `mass_corrected = mass_at_receptor * exp(age_seconds / e-folding_seconds)`

 5. Time discretisation: